Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 Digital twins in energy have left the hype phase.
 There are measured cases with real ROI in grids, renewables, and asset maintenance.
 Investment is considerable — technical, cultural, and cybersecurity — but the sector is making it because the alternative cost is greater.
 For energy companies, the question is no longer “twin yes or no?” but “where do I start with highest impact?”.
-Answer usually lies in the highest-value asset with best existing instrumentation.
+The answer usually lies in the highest-value asset with the best existing instrumentation.